rancher/docs/content/rancher/v2.5/en/monitoring-alerting/_index.md

 More information about the resources that get deployed onto your cluster to support this solution can be found in the [`rancher-monitoring`](https://github.com/rancher/charts/tree/main/charts/rancher-monitoring) Helm chart, which closely tracks the upstream [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart maintained by the Prometheus community with certain changes tracked in the [CHANGELOG.md](https://github.com/rancher/charts/blob/main/charts/rancher-monitoring/CHANGELOG.md).

-> If you previously enabled Monitoring, Alerting, or Notifiers in Rancher prior to v2.5, there is no upgrade path for switching to the new monitoring/ alerting solution.
+> If you previously enabled Monitoring, Alerting, or Notifiers in Rancher before v2.5, there is no upgrade path for switching to the new monitoring/ alerting solution.
 You will need to disable monitoring/ alerting/notifiers in Cluster Manager before deploying the new monitoring solution via Cluster Explorer.

 For more information about upgrading the Monitoring app in Rancher 2.5, please refer to the [migration docs](./migrating).